RestKit/RestKit/Docs/MobileTuts Advanced RestKit/Advanced_RestKit_Tutorial.md

 In addition to retaining & releasing RKRequest instances, RKRequestQueue also serves as a gatekeeper to the network access itself.
 When the application is first launched or returns from a background state, RestKit uses its integration with the System Configuration Reachability API's to determine if any network access is available.
 When talking to a remote server by hostname, there can be a delay between launch and the determination of network availability.
 During this time, RestKit is in an indeterminate reachability state and RKRequestQueue will defer sending any requests until network reachability can be determined.
 Once reachability is determined, RKRequestQueue prevents the network from becoming overburdened by limiting the number of concurrent requests to five.

 Once your user interfaces begin spanning multiple controllers and users are navigating the controller stack quickly, you may begin generating a number of requests that do not need to be completed because the user has dismissed the view.
-Here we turn to RKRequest as well.
+Here we turn to ___RKRequestQueue___ as well.
 Let's imagine that we have a controller that immediately begins loading some data when the view appears.
 But the controller also has a number of buttons that the user can quickly access to change perspectives, making the request we kicked off no longer of interest.
-We can either hold on to the instances of RKRequest that we generate or we can let RKRequest queue do the work for us.
+We can either hold on to the instances of RKRequest that we generate or we can let ___RKRequestQueue___ do the work for us.
 Let's see how this would work:

     - (void)viewWillAppear:(BOOL)animated {
       /**